 Customer Journey Mapping is an important business tool that helps companies better understand the steps their customers take to complete a task, as well as the emotions and thoughts they experience along the way.
-By mapping out this journey, businesses can identify any pain points in the customer experience and work to find solutions.
+By mapping out this journey, businesses can identify any customer pain points in the customer experience and work to find solutions.

 In this post I provide a step by step process for process running a sucessful customer journey mapping workshop.

 - Setting the Workshop Goals

 - How to Run the Journey Map Workshop